timmartin19/ripozo-oasis/README.md

 you can include authentication and authorization, additional endpoints and much more.
 [Ripozo](https://github.com/vertical-knowledge/ripozo) is designed to be flexible and efficient at the same time.
 It provides shortcuts while priotizing extensibility.
-It exposes more flexibility and power than any other Hypermedia/HATEOAS ReSTful framework.
+It unleashes more flexibility and power than any other Hypermedia/HATEOAS ReSTful framework.
 Ripozo: less effort, better APIs.